MatuaDoc/OnslowCollege.github.io/13dtc/compsci/fl_grammar.md

 Based on your understanding of how this FSM works, let's define the formal language to express the rules for determining if input is valid and what the output should be.

-In groups, fill out this table (in a Word document or on paper) then fill out the details for the language's alphabet and formal grammar:
+As a class, we'll fill out this table together.
+Create a copy for yourself (in a Word document or on paper) so that you have a version to use for Task 3.

 | | | |
 | :-- | :-- | --: |